ark-lang/ark/CONTRIBUTING.md

 ### <a name="reddit"></a> Reddit
 We also have a sub-reddit for discussion, help, and more.
 A lot of the developers are Reddit addicts, so we can help you out with any questions.
-We usually post ocassional updates to the subreddit.
+We usually post occasional updates to the subreddit.

 ## <a name="direct-contribution"></a> Direct Contribution